-- Install your ElectroBraid[TM] fence as recommended.
-Choose either three strands or four strands of Braid[TM].
-Set the highest strand at 48 to 54 inches and the lowest strand at 18 to 26 inches. - Don't turn off your fence energizer to save electricity.
-The cost of electricity for a fence energizer is the same as a 100-watt light bulb about a dollar a month. - Regularly inspect your fence to ensure the BraidTM is taut and properly electrified. - Thoroughly check the fence after heavy rain or stormy weather. - Take particular care to make sure your fence is well grounded.
+- Install your ElectroBraidTM fence as recommended.
+Choose either four strands or at least a minimum of 3 strands of BraidTM.
+Set the highest strand at approx withers height to your largest horse and the lowest strand accordingly based on your specific needs. - Don't turn off your fence energizer to save electricity.
+The cost of electricity for a fence energizer is the same as a 100-watt light bulb about a dollar a month. - Regularly inspect your fence to ensure the BraidTM is taut and properly electrified.

+- Thoroughly check the fence after rainy or stormy weather and during a drought. - Take particular care to make sure your fence is well grounded.
 95% of all electric fence problems are due to poor grounding.
-Check your installation manual or our website, or call us for advice. - Use a hot-cold system ground the second-from-the-top-strand of BraidTM. - Always turn the energizer off before servicing the fence. - When testing an electric fence with a voltmeter, wear rubber gloves or rubber-soled shoes to minimize any accidental electrical shock.
+Check your installation manual, our website, or call us for advice. - Use a hot-cold system ground the second from the top strand of BraidTM. - Always turn the energizer off before servicing the fence. - When testing an electric fence with a voltmeter, wear rubber gloves or rubber-soled shoes to minimize any accidental electrical shock.
 Wet or sweaty hands or wet feet intensify electrical shocks. - Use only one energizer per paddock or continuous fence line.
-Never use two energizers on the same fence. - Use extreme caution if you are considering installing an electric fence near overhead lines or underground power lines. - Do not stand beside a fence during an electrical storm. - Use warning signs to mark an electric fence every 200-300 feet. - Never attempt to service your energizer.
-If it fails, seek professional assistance or send to the manufacturer for servicing. - ElectroBraidTM is engineered for your horses' safety.
+Never use two energizers on the same fence. - Use extreme caution if you are considering installing an electric fence near overhead lines or underground power lines. - Do not stand beside a fence during an electrical storm. - Use warning signs to mark an electric fence every 200-250 feet, check local by-laws. - Never attempt to service your energizer.
+If it fails, seek professional assistance or send it to the manufacturer for servicing. - ElectroBraidTM is engineered for your horses' safety.
 Don't take shortcuts! - Please manage your horses with care and maintain your fences.
 Courts hold the property owner responsible for the security of their animals.